 Here are 10 colleges future entrepreneurs may want to consider:

 Babson College: It's no wonder Babson College ranks as the second best entrepreneur college in Bloomberg Businessweek's 2013 list of "The Best Undergraduate Business Schools."
 Babson's entrepreneurship program teaches students skills that are vital to any business or organization, while still allowing them to specialize in technology, global, family, general retail or service, social/nonprofit or corporate settings.
 Babson College offers a 10 week-long summer program where students form teams that receive housing, mentors, work space, speakers and a number of other resources to help them build their businesses.
 At the end of the program, they get to showcase their work to investors.

 Baylor University: Baylor University's Hankamer School of Business offers students the opportunity to complete an entrepreneurship major at both the undergraduate (BBA) and graduate (MBA) level.
 U.S. News & World Report ranked Baylor's undergrad entrepreneurship program #13 on its list of best undergraduate programs in 2013.
-The school offers over 20 scholarships for entrepreneur students, sets students up with mentors, and puts on a two-day competition where students pitch their business ideas for an opportunity to receive expert feedback and win prizes.
+The school offers over 20 scholarships for entrepreneur students, sets students up with mentors, and puts on a two-day competition where students pitch their business ideas for an opportunity to receive expert feedback.